Troubleshooting Your First Popup

 If you used the Popup Maker Shortcode Button, try deleting the Popup Close Button shortcode and adding a new one.
 See the video clip below.

-When you're done editing your custom HTML button or re-adding your shortcode, click Publish or Update to save your changes.
+When you're done editing your custom HTML button or re-adding your shortcode, click Publish or Update to save your changes and clear your caches.